MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Schematic-Design-Guide.md

      <img src="files\HW-Schematic-Design-Guide\HF-Connection.png">
     </div>

-For additional information on the external oscillators, refer to the application note, [AN0016.1](https://www.Silabs.com/documents/public/application-notes/an0016.1-efm32-series-1-oscillator-design-considerations.pdf)
+For additional information on the external oscillators, refer to [AN0016.1](https://www.Silabs.com/documents/public/application-notes/an0016.1-efm32-series-1-oscillator-design-considerations.pdf) for EFR32xG1x series 1 chips, and refer to [AN0016.2](https://www.silabs.com/documents/public/application-notes/an0016.2-efr32-series-2-oscillator-design-considerations.pdf) for EFR32xG2x series 2 chips.

 # 4. RF circuits matching guide
 The EFR32 Wireless Gecko Series devices include chip variants that provide 2.4 GHz-only operation, sub-GHz-only operation, or dual-band (2.4GHz and sub-GHz)operation.For RF matching circuits design of these bands, there are 2 application notes described the methods.
-One is for sub-GHz band [AN923](https://www.Silabs.com/documents/public/application-notes/AN923-subGHz-Matching.pdf), and the other is for 2.4GHz band [AN930](https://www.Silabs.com/documents/public/application-notes/an930-efr32-matching-guide.pdf).
+One is for sub-GHz band [AN923](https://www.Silabs.com/documents/public/application-notes/AN923-subGHz-Matching.pdf) for EFR32xG1x series 1 chips, EFR32xG2x series 2 chips have no sub-GHz bands till now, and the other is for 2.4GHz band [AN930](https://www.Silabs.com/documents/public/application-notes/an930-efr32-matching-guide.pdf) for EFR32xG1x series 1 chips, and [AN930.2](https://www.silabs.com/documents/public/application-notes/an930.2-efr32-series-2.pdf) for EFR32xG2x series 2 chips.

 The matching effort strives to simultaneously achieve several goals:
 - Provide for tying together the TX and RX signal paths, external to the RFIC.